SpawnSPWN/XODS/README.md

 You can get notifications when people post with an @stfc in the discord rooms!
 Here are the steps:
 1. Go to the top of the Channels list.
 2. Click on Channels and Roles
+3. Click on Star Trek Fleet Command
-3. Click on All Channels
+4. Click on Browse Channels
-4. Scroll down to the Star Trek Fleet Command category and check Follow Category (preferred choice) or choose what channels you want to follow individually
+5. Scroll down to the Star Trek Fleet Command category and check Follow Category (preferred choice) or choose what channels you want to follow individually
-5. @ message Gail (GTBMusicIsLife) or Steve to be added to the spwn role
+6. @ message Gail (GTBMusicIsLife) to be added to the spwn role

 [Home](https://github.com/SpawnSPWN/SPWN)